dzach/awhelper/README.md

 ![AWhelper on awemu](https://github.com/dzach/awhelper/blob/master/awhelper.gif)

-(NOTE: That's not a video of a phone.
-It is a screencast of an android screen emulator, written in TCL, but still in pre-alpha state.
-Here it is used to rotate the screen for testing of the widgets.)
+(NOTE: The screencast above is from an android screen emulator, written in TCL.
+More on this emulator will appear [here](https://github.com/dzach/awemu) ).

 To use it: